Design and Technology

 - Use simple tools safely, competently and appropriately.

-- Build and construct with a wide range of objects, selecting appropriate resources and adapting their work when necessary.
+- Plan, build and construct with a wide range of objects, selecting appropriate resources and adapting their work when necessary.

 - Select the tools and techniques they need to shape, assemble and join the materials they are using.